bob-fornal/work-notes/Cloud/AWS/CSAA/Serverless-Overviews-from-a-Solution-Architect-Perspective.md

 #### On-Demand Mode

-* Read/writes automaticall scale up and down with workloads.
+* Read/writes automatically scale up and down with workloads.
-* No capacity planning needed.
+* No capacity planning is needed.
 * Pay for what is used, more expensive.
 * Great for *unpredictable* workloads.